ljantzen/obsidian-logging/README.md

 When invoking the command `olog This is a log entry` olog will append the string `- HH:mm This is a log entry` (where HH:mm) is the current timestamp ) to the markdown diary file.

+The timestamp may be overridden by specifying the -t/--time HH:MM switch.
+Log entries are sorted chronologically before being added to the md file.